A Guide for Families

 • Same format as the BP-10, but sent to the Central Office in Washington, D.C.

-• Send by certified mail — keep the tracking number and return receipt
+• We strongly recommend certified mail — keep the tracking number and return receipt as proof of timely filing

 • The Central Office has 30 days to respond — they almost always use the full 60 days